Hunter71a/Bootstrap-Carosel-with-cat-website/README.md

 In this exercise I took the home page of my cat website and converted it into a mobil first imptementation using bootstrap and features a customized "hero-sized" carosel with pictures of my cats.
+Appoligize in advance for the broken link tabs to the other pages, this was just a quick implementation that shows a variation on the standard carosel.